- A common problem that many users encounter is that the Windows 10 Update gets stuck.

-- In case you can see little to no activity, that means the update process could be stuck, and you need to restart your PC.
+- If you can see little to no activity, that means the update process could be stuck, and you need to restart your PC.

-In today’s how to article we discussed how can you tell if Windows Update is stuck, or if its just taking longer than expected.
+In this article we discussed how can you tell if Windows Update is stuck, or if its just taking longer than expected.

 Using these methods will surely provide you with the required information to make an informed decision about your next step.